lukechn99/github-quickstart/4211/08_peer2peer.md

 The hash table is distributed among you and your 10 neighbors.
 No single one person needs to hold the whole hash table.
 We hash the query so that we know which neighbor to go to?
 Like a two tier hash table?
 Hash table of hash tables?
 I don't understand the hypercube example.
 3 bit representation, only one bit changes at a time???
 001 -> 011 -> 010?
 ![hypercube](https://github.com/lukechn99/github-quickstart/blob/master/4211/res/hypercube.png)
+For example, if 10111 wants to connect with 01010, then the path would look like 10111 -> 00111 -> 00110 -> 01110 -> 01010 with only one bit changing each time.
+This represents travelling between neighbors closer to the destination.
+In each DHT, a peer can keep track of successor, predecessor, a short cut, or all of them.